 Depending on the grade, students are asked to complete a minimum number of outside-of-school service experiences, preferably with the same organization.

-- 4th grade: One outside-of-school service experience encouraged
+- 4th, 5th, and 6th grades: One outside-of-school service experience encouraged

 - 7th and 8th grades: Three outside-of-school service experiences required

 What is an outside-of-school service experience?
 This is a volunteer experience after school or on a weekend that helps a nonprofit organization.
 For example, an 8th grader volunteers at Central Union Mission in Washington, D.C. by preparing sandwiches, or a seventh grader helps to clear debris from a Montgomery County trail or park through their volunteer program.
 Our Service Learning Coordinator Kara Combs is available as a resource to help families find the best volunteer experience for their children.

 Students in 5th-8th grades participate in service trips during the school day throughout the first semester.
 Green Acres partners with several nonprofits from around the area and students select the type of service they would like to experience.
 All of our trips are cross-grades, which is a wonderful way to bridge our Lower and Middle School and gives an opportunity for students from different grades to forge new relationships.
 Some of the missions of the organizations involve the following:

 - Environmental Service

 Students in 6th-8th grades also complete at least one project that gives back to Green Acres in some way.
 We believe it is important to serve the community-at-large, as well as your own school community.
 The projects are impressive in this area.
 Some of them include serving as Student Ambassadors at our Admission events, sorting and organizing Lost and Found items, reading with students in Lower School, and watering the campus gardens.

 The Service Learning curriculum evolves from the curriculum and are driven by the students.
 While there are unique service experiences present across all of the grades, here are some highlights from a few of our Lower School grade levels: